Loading Mouse GIF

 Distribution of this strain requires submission of the MMRRC Conditions of Use (COU).
 A link to the COU web form will be provided via email after an order has been placed; the form should be completed then or the email forwarded to your institutional official for completion.

-A Commercial License Agreement from the Donor is required for for-profit entities to use this strain.
+A Commercial License Agreement from the Submitter is required for for-profit entities to use this strain.
 For more information, please contact Technology Transfer Office

 To request material from the MMRRC: Please fill out our on-line request form (accessible from the catalog search results page, or click the Request this Strain button in the fees section).
 If you have questions or need assistance completing this form, you may call Customer Service at (800) 910-2291 (in USA or Canada) or (530) 757-5710 (international calls).
 Before you call, please have with you: the MMRRC item number, quantity needed, Bill-to and Ship-to contact information.